MahmoudAbdelltiif/mahmoudabdelltiif.github.io/index.md

 # Professional Experience

+## Media Buyer
+**Sapaq**  | 01/2025 – Present | Mansoura, Egypt
+- Business Analysis: Conduct in-depth market research to identify opportunities and optimize marketing strategies.
+- Competitor Analysis: Monitor competitors’ strategies and performance to refine marketing approaches.
+- Media Planning: Develop and execute data-driven media plans to maximize campaign effectiveness.
+- Trend-Based Product Selection: Identify trending products and strategically add them to the store to drive sales.
+- Creative Development: Plan and prepare compelling creatives for ad campaigns to boost engagement and conversions.
+- Paid Advertising Management: Run and optimize paid ad campaigns on Meta Ads, Google Ads, and TikTok Ads to ensure high ROI.
+- Audience Targeting & Performance Analysis: Utilize tools like Google Analytics and Microsoft Clarity to track, analyze, and enhance campaign performance.
+- Scaling Strategies:
+  - Expand campaign reach using horizontal scaling (targeting new audiences and platforms).
+  - Use vertical scaling (increasing budget on high-performing ads).
+  - Optimize creatives, bidding, and audience segmentation to maintain efficiency and maximize ROI.
+- Retargeting Strategies:
+  - Re-engage potential customers with dynamic retargeting ads based on their interactions.
+  - Use lookalike audiences to find similar high-value users and optimize performance to boost conversions and retention.

 ## Marketing & Media Buying Intern
 **Elbatt & Sapaq** | 10/2024 – 01/2025 | Mansoura, Egypt
 - Managed campaigns on platforms: Google Ads, Facebook Ads, Snapchat Ads, and TikTok Ads.